hashi-strawb/multispace-example/README.md

 ## Example 3: Chain

-An example of a chain of workspaces which must run in a particular order, and an orchestrator workspace which handles that ordering.
+An example of a chain of workspaces which must run in a particular order, and an runner workspace which handles that ordering.

-Here you should see our Orchestrator workspace trigger applies on each workspace in the chain in order.
+Here you should see our Runner workspace trigger applies on each workspace in the chain in order.
 When it comes to a destroy, the destroys should be triggered in reverse order.

 ## Example 4: Mesh

 A more complex example, with 3 upstream workspaces which must run before any of three downstream workspaces run.

-The Orchestrator workspace will wait until all three Upstream workspaces are complete before triggering any Downstream workspaces.
+The Runner workspace will wait until all three Upstream workspaces are complete before triggering any Downstream workspaces.

 If you have enough Concurrency on your TFC org, TF will run an apply on three at once.
-To simulate what would happen in the case that you're limited on Concurrency, you can add the following Environment Variable to the Orchestrator
+To simulate what would happen in the case that you're limited on Concurrency, you can add the following Environment Variable to the Runner
 workspace:

 ```
 TF_CLI_ARGS_apply="-parallelism=1"
 ```

-This forces Terraform on the Orchestrator workspace to only apply one resource at a time.
+This forces Terraform on the Runner workspace to only apply one resource at a time.